Haddenham & Thame Parkway railway station

-Haddenham & Thame Parkway railway station is a station in Buckinghamshire serving the village of Haddenham and town of Thame in the neighbouring county of Oxfordshire, England.
+Haddenham & Thame Parkway railway station is a station in Buckinghamshire serving the village of Haddenham and market town of Thame in the neighbouring county of Oxfordshire, England.
 The station is on the western edge of Haddenham, about 2 mi north east of Thame, and is served by Chiltern Railways.

 History and general information

 The historic Haddenham railway station and Thame railway station were on separate lines which closed in 1963.
 The old Haddenham station was on a different site about 1/2 mi south-east of the present one, and traces can still be seen where a bridge carries Station Road over the line.

 The current station was opened on the Chiltern Main Line on 5 October 1987 to serve Haddenham and Thame.
 The British Rail station was built on the north side of Thame Road, Haddenham, and was originally single platform, with the platform sited on the former down line, long since removed.
 However, in 1998 as part of "Project Evergreen", Chiltern Railways re-doubled the Princes Risborough – Bicester line and re-modelled the platforms so that from 24 May 1998, there are now two, one on either line.
 Since then the platforms have also been lengthened and the station building has been expanded to include a coffee shop following the removal of the newsagents.
+The platforms are situated below the level of the main entrance of the station, and there are a total of 432 parking spaces.